 Most Triggerfish are difficult to keep in a saltwater aquarium with other fish.
 There are some exceptions, however.
 Triggerfish, once acclimated into an aquarium, are fairly robust and will do well.
-Read on for a profile, facts, and information about Triggerfish including feeding, reef tank compatibility, photos,
+Learn about different types of triggerfish and how to care for them.

 01 of 07